 Here some tips to negotiate with your landlord in case you are unable to pay rent:

 Take in mind that landlords might be as affected or worried as you are during this pandemic.
-So, try to keep your communication very smooth and courteous as possible, starting from your first approach if you are intending to re-negotiate your lease contract.
+So, try to keep your communication very smooth and courteous as possible, starting from your first approach if you are intending to re-negotiate your lease contract or lease start date.

 If you have always paid the rent on time, your landlord might be more open to allowing you to pay less during the COVID-19 crisis or to set up a payment plan (e.g. to give you a longer period to pay rent).